viamrobotics/agent/README.md

 ### DevMode
 Setting the environment variable `VIAM_AGENT_DEVMODE=1` will skip the self-location check for the binary, so you can run it directly during development, without installing to /opt/viam.

+### Systemd
+In production, Agent is designed to run as a systemd service.
+First-time setup is `sudo ./viam-agent --install` and it will automatically update itself when new updates are released.

+The service configration lives in both `viam-agent.service` and `preinstall.sh`, and the two should be kept in sync when making changes.